We prefer honesty! We may earn commission via affiliate links in this post. This means no extra cost to you.

 Reusable bottles are most often made from hard plastics, glass, or stainless steel.
 Each one has its benefits and disadvantages, so explore different materials before you buy one for your beverage.
 The types of plastic used in a water bottle are important to note.
 Look for one made with BPA-free materials, as BPA has been linked to possible negative health effects.
 Though there are literally hundreds of options to choose from, the list below narrows down the best reusable water bottles available to purchase.

 Brita is a household name in water filtration, so it makes sense that they would manufacture a water bottle with a built in filter.
 This premium bottle is BPA free, and improves the taste of tap water.
 It is ideal for a customer who wants a way to avoid purchasing a water bottle, but wants to make sure their drinking water tastes as pure as possible.
 Though you can refill this lightweight drinking water bottle up to 150 times before replacing the filter, there are other brands with better filters available.
 One draw back of having a filter is that they can be pricey, and not always available if you need to change it out.
-It is also not meant to filter anything harmful, so only use it with municipal tap water.
-If you are looking for a filter that can remove viruses or disease-causing protozoa, stick to Katadyn.
+Though the team opinion was mixed, we did not particularly like this bottle, kind of nothing special… It is also not meant to filter anything harmful, so only use it with municipal tap water.
+If you are looking for a filter that can remove viruses or disease-causing protozoa, stick to Katadyn, a brand that produces all sorts of effective portable filters.

 Embrava markets itself specifically as a sports water bottle, and this Embrava Best Sports model does not disappoint.
 This BPA free plastic bottle features a leak-proof drinking spout, with a hinge lock designed to keep the lid out of the way while drinking.
 The bottle is shatter resistant and durable enough that it can be tossed around in your gym bag or accidentally hit or dropped.
 One drawback is that its not safe in the dishwasher, which is a problem because a sports bottle is prone to bacteria and should be dishwasher safe.
-Some users report that the air hole in the mouth lid causes spilling when drinking.
+We found that the air hole in the mouth lid can cause spilling when drinking.
 With no insulation, you may need to invest in a cooler to keep your drink cold on the field.

 A glass water bottle is not always practical, but the Takeya Glass Water Bottle is a lot more durable than with its protective silicone sleeve.
 It is the best glass water bottle on the market.
 A stainless steel water bottle can sometimes leave a metallic aftertaste, making this one ideal if you prefer your water to taste as clear as when you poured it in.
-The bottle is heavy and does not have a flip cap, making it more ideal for a desk setting rather than sports.
+We found that bottle was a bit heavy and as it does not have a flip cap, it is more ideal for a desk setting rather than sports.

 Klean Kanteen has a reputation for being a family run company who haven’t sold out to bigger investors, allowing them to keep the original integrity of their merchandise.
 The Klean Kanteen Classic is made of stainless steel, and is lightweight and durable.
 They have plenty of color selection, so you can find the right one for you.
-It has a wide mouth, but fits in most cup holders.
-They are great for a day use bottle, but probably not the best choice for camping or a long hike.
-The drawbacks of this stainless steel design are the lack of double wall insulation, so it won’t keep your drinks cold for longer periods of time.
+It has a wide mouth, but still we could use it in most cup holders.
+They are great for a day use bottle, but it was not the best choice for camping or a long hike.
+The drawbacks of this stainless steel design are the lack of double wall insulation, so it didn’t keep our drinks cold for longer periods of time.
 Though Klean Kanteen makes insulated versions, they are pricier and heavier than the classic.
 Though you can buy spout lids for these, they are an extra accessory.

 Studies show that water bottles with a bite valve may increase the amount of water users drink.
 CamelBak is known for their hydration backpacks, but the CamelBak Eddy is the perfect size for daily use and comes with a flip top lid.
 Though the CamelBak is dishwasher safe, the spout lid must be cleaned regularly to avoid all the bacteria that can build up, similar to a straw lid.
-Don’t use this for any liquid other than water, as the lid can retain some of the taste and smell of other beverages.
-Some people also dislike the sensory aspect having to use their teeth for their drinks.
+Don’t use this for any liquid other than water, as we experienced that the lid can retain some of the taste and smell of other beverages.
+Some of us also disliked the sensory aspect having to use their teeth for their drinks.

 Which One Should I Choose?